Skip to main content

 Shared:$keepass$*2*600000*0*ce7395f413946b0cd279501e510cf8a988f39baca623dd86beaee651025662e6*e4f9d51a5df3e5f9ca1019cd57e10d60f85f48228da3f3b4cf1ffee940e20e01*18c45dbbf7d365a13d6714059937ebad*a59af7b75908d7bdf68b6fd929d315ae6bfe77262e53c209869a236da830495f*806f9dd2081c364e66a114ce3adeba60b282fc5e5ee6f324114d38de9b4502ca

-Now I have the hash.
-I notice the file was created on October 20th, 2024 (10-20-24).
+With the hash extracted, the file creation date stands out: October 20th, 2024 (10-20-24).
 In penetration testing, people often use dates, seasons, or company-related information for passwords.
-Since this was created in October (Fall), I generate a wordlist with seasonal patterns for different years.
-This is a common password cracking technique - thinking about what the person might have chosen as a password based on context clues.
+Since this was created in October (Fall), a wordlist with seasonal patterns for different years is worth trying.
+This is a common password cracking technique - thinking about what the person might have chosen based on context clues.

 elliot@exegol:~$ hashcat keepasshash.out -m 13400 passwords.txt